tmcrs123/Notefolio---React-Native/README.md

 <h1>Notefolio</h1>

-A simple app build with react-native that allows you to create notes.
+A simple app built with react-native that allows you to create notes.

 Let me know what you think!